 Child Benefit is a tax-free payment that you can claim for your child.
 It is usually paid every four weeks but in some cases can be paid weekly, and there are separate rates for each child.
 The payment can be claimed by anyone who qualifies, whatever their income or savings.

 Students with dependent children may also be entitled to claim Child Tax Credit from HM Revenue & Customs (HMRC).
 The amount you receive will depend on your circumstances and income.

 You may also be able to claim Working Tax Credit.
 However, if you get the childcare element of Working Tax Credit, you won't be able to claim for the Childcare Grant as well.
 You can find more information about tax credits, including how to apply, on the Direct Gov website.

-For most students attending Postgraduate courses in the UK there is no statutory funding available for either tuition fees or living costs.
-However students studying on PGCE courses and some NHS courses can access funding and should see the Student Funding Office for further details.
+The new Postgraduate Loan can assist with some costs of study but the amount of funding is not as extensive as undergraduate funding and there is no access to additional funding for childcare and dependants.
+Students studying on PGCE courses and some NHS courses can access funding and should see the Student Funding Office for further details.

 Kings College offers a wide range of scholarships and funding opportunities for both taught masters and research degrees which may contribute towards tuition fees, living costs or both.
 Information and application details can be found at the Student Funding Office, and Graduate Funding database you will also find a wide range of useful information on postgraduate funding and national competitions at Prospects.

 Funding a postgraduate course is a big financial commitment so it is very important that you ensure you have funding in place for the full duration of your studies before you start your course.
 Finding adequate funding once you have started studying can be very difficult and may lead to financial difficulties.

 Please note that childcare and adult dependant grants and parents learning allowance are not usually available to postgraduate students.